atti-709/next-js-remotion/README.md

 ## 🔐 Security

 - ✅ `.env` file is in `.gitignore` - credentials never committed
+- ✅ `.npmrc` is in `.gitignore` - registry auth never committed
-- ✅ Use `${GITLAB_TOKEN}` in package.json instead of hardcoded credentials
+- ✅ Token only in environment variables, never in code
-- ✅ For production, use environment variables in your deployment platform
+- ✅ For production, set `GITLAB_TOKEN` in your deployment platform's environment variables

 ## 🚢 Deployment